If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Emerald Hill's 2-Player music plays in slot $06 in the Simon Wai prototype, suggesting it was originally composed for Blue Ocean.

-Photocopies of concept art for this zone were discovered in Tom Payne's development documents.
+Photocopies of concept art for this zone were discovered in Tom Payne's development document.
 Ice platforms on the water's surface and a unique submarine mechanic are shown, seeing Sonic travel to the bottom of the ocean on a path, before exiting it and entering the underwater cavern seen in the concept art.
 Sonic then traversed the cavern vertically to reach the island's surface and goalpost sign.

 Tom Payne designed some badniks and objects for the level before it was scrapped.